 He believed such community service required a strong editorial page.
 Anstaett received numerous editorial writing awards, garnering four first place awards in the 10,000 and under circulation category of the William Allen White Editorial Excellence competition sponsored by the Inland Newspaper Association in 1987, 1992, 1999 and 2002, the last three while he was publisher of the Newton Kansan.
 In 1992, he also won the sweepstakes award, a citation presented to the newspaper judged best that year among all Inland member newspapers in editorial writing.

 After going almost full circle and returning to the Topeka Capital-Journal as editorial page editor in 2003, he was chosen to lead the Kansas Press Association as executive director, where he served from January 2004 until August of 2018.
-He now serves as a consultant and lobbyist for the association.
+He continued to serve as a consultant and lobbyist for the association for a few years.

 In 2015, he was named "Leader of the Year" in community journalism by the Huck Boyd Center for Community Media at K-State.

 He is a past president of the Newspaper Association Managers, a national organization of press association executives from the United States and Canada; past chairman of the A.Q.
-Miller School of Journalism Advisory Committee at K-State, a KSU Foundation emeritus trustee, a member of the Kansas Sunshine Coalition for Open Government Board of Directors, a trustee of the William Allen White Foundation and a member of the Topeka South Rotary Club.
-He serves on the Kansas Client Protection Fund board and is a former KSU Alumni Association board member, past president of the Kansas Press Association, past president of the Newton Rotary Club and was a member of the 1988 Leadership Kansas class.
+Miller School of Journalism Advisory Committee at K-State, a KSU Foundation emeritus trustee, a member of the Kansas Coalition for Open Government Board of Directors, a former trustee of the William Allen White Foundation and a member of the Topeka South Rotary Club and the Fortnightly Club, a literary interest group.
+He served on the Kansas Client Protection Fund board and is a former KSU Alumni Association board member, past president of the Kansas Press Association, past president of the Newton Rotary Club and was a member of the 1988 Leadership Kansas class.

 From 1987 to 2003, he served as editor and publisher of The Newton Kansan in south-central Kansas, where he and Lucinda raised their two daughters.

-He loves writing, so after he joined KPA and his grandchildren were born, he began writing letters to them similar to the personal columns he had written as a editor and publisher.
+After he joined KPA and his grandchildren were born, he began writing letters to them similar to the personal columns he had written as an editor and publisher.
 He is compiling them along with photographs into books for keepsakes.

 He and Lucinda have two daughters, Beth Anstaett Iversen and husband, Russell, and Ashley Anstaett All and husband, Matt, all of Lawrence, and seven grandchildren, Olivia and Sebastian Iversen and Helena, Thomas, Penelope, Silvia and Georgia All.